neondatabase/website/content/guides/next-upload-aws-s3.md

 ---
-title: Uploading Objects to Amazon S3 and Saving References in Postgres in Next.js
+title: How to upload to S3 in Next.js and save references in Postgres
 subtitle: Let users upload files directly to S3 by creating presigned URLs in Next.js and saving the references in a Postgres database.
 author: rishi-raj-jain
 enableTableOfContents: true